anasisma/Ghost-Hunt-Simulation/README.md

 - Launching and operating instructions: While in the /src directory where the compiled "simulation" file is saved along with the others, type "./simulation" into the terminal to execute the program, again without any quotation marks.
 Outputs will be printed to and inputs will be read from the terminal.
 - Cleaning: While in the /src directory, run the "make clean" command to remove the previously generated object files and executable.

-# Design decisions

-- Decided to have the hunters leave the van when they first spawn in, since the van won't have any evidence when first starting.
-- Made hunters make moves based on a fixed probability, i.e. they have a higher chance of making certain actions compared to others, depending on the circumstance.
-- Created a BOREDOM_RATE constant, to make it easier to change the speed at which the threads get bored.
-- Changed the BOREDOM_MAX constant to 100 so that it would work better with various BOREDOM_RATE values, like 1, 2, 5, 10, etc.
-- Increased the FEAR_RATE constant to 5, just to make hunters leave quicker (we found that encountering the ghost 100 times could take a while).
-- Reduced the MAX_STR constant to 21 since 64 made our print formatting take a lot of space horizontally.
-(Hunter names have to be <= 20 characters)

-# Bonus marks

-- Used github to allow for collaborative coding and version control.
-(Commit history screenshot included in submission)
-- Used print formatting to make the simulation data clear and easy to read.
-- Implemented a building shared evidence collection that all hunters pointed their evidence to, allowing for easy memory freeing and avoiding double freeing.

 # List of files:

 - defs.h